Glow-worm Mechanical Noise from Fan, Pump, or Combustion

 How to Fix / Troubleshooting

-Safety: Isolate power before touching the boiler casing.
-Do not remove the combustion cover unless qualified.
+Safety: Isolate the power supply before touching the boiler casing.
+Do not remove the combustion cover unless you are qualified.

-• Identify noise source: Stand near the boiler and note whether the noise is from the top (fan), bottom (pump), or casing vibration.
+• Identify noise source: Stand near the boiler and note whether the noise originates from the top (fan), bottom (pump), or from casing vibration.

-• Check casing screws: Ensure the front panel and side panels are securely fastened to reduce rattling.
+• Check casing screws: Ensure the front and side panels are securely fastened to reduce rattling.

-• Check pipe supports: Secure any loose pipes that may be vibrating against walls or each other.
+• Check pipe supports: Secure any loose pipes that may be vibrating against walls or other pipes.

 • Engineer tasks: